‘The amount of protein that you need depends on who you are and how physically active you are.

 3. Beans, which contain more protein than any other vegetable food source.
 Plus, they help stabilize blood sugar.

 4. Nuts.
 Here's why pistachios are one of my top choices.

 5. Dairy, specifically Greek yogurt and kefir.
 These offer a 2-for-1 because they deliver probiotics that boost gut health.
-You probably know this boosts immunity but you might be surprised to learn this also helps with weight loss!
+(I highly recommend my Earth Echo Probiotic) You probably know this boosts immunity but you might be surprised to learn this also helps with weight loss!

 6. Protein powders.
 Make sure you're opting for a high quality protein powder.
 Protein powders are ideal for convenience on-the-go too!